NVIDIA/bionemo-framework/sub-packages/bionemo-size-aware-batching/README.md

                    min_bucket_count: int) -> Tuple[torch.Tensor, torch.Tensor]
 ```

-Create buckets for a list of integers with pre-defined maximal width of interval and minimal bucket sizes.
+Create buckets for a list of integers with pre-defined maximal width of interval and minimal bucket count.

-It will return a tuple containing the bucket interval endpoints and the actual bucket sizes.
+It will return a tuple containing the bucket boundaries and the actual bucket sizes.
 e.g. torch.tensor([0, 5, 7]), torch.tensor([3,2]): specifies 2 buckets: one with range 0<= sizes < 5, width=5 and 3 elements
 and the other one with range 5 <= sizes < 7, width=2 and 2 elements.